DeanCo100/FooBar-WEB-Public/README.md

 #### Firstly:
-- We looked at the UI of the relevant Facebook pages that needs to be cloned.
+- We looked at the UI of the relevant Facebook pages that inspired us.
-- We Drawed a clone of the pages.
+- We drawed our version of the pages.
 - We started to create the react files (without components).

 #### Secondly: